dashingsoft/pyarmor/src/examples/README.md

 obfuscated scripts are copied here, and the `library.zip` is updated, the original `queens.pyc` replaced with obfuscated one.

-For cx_Freeze, py2app and PyInstaller, it's almost same as py2exe.
+For cx_Freeze and py2app, it's almost same as py2exe.